 During each stage, the libido’s energy becomes centered on a particular area of the body.
-The stages of Freud’s child development theory are the oral, anal, phallic, latent, and genital stages.
-During each stage, the pleasure seeking energies of the id drive for satisfaction based on a particular erogenous zone.
-During the oral stage, for example, a child derives pleasure from activities that involve the mouth such as sucking or chewing.
+The stages of Freud’s child development theory are:

+During each stage, the pleasure-seeking energies of the id drive for satisfaction based on a particular erogenous zone.
+During the oral stage, for example, a child derives pleasure from activities that involve the mouth, such as sucking or chewing.

 Erik Erikson was influenced by Freud’s work, but his own child development theories focused on the importance of social experiences in shaping a child’s psychological growth.

-Like Freud’s theory, Erikson’s theory of psychosocial development lays out a series of stages the people go through.
+Like Freud’s theory, Erikson’s theory of psychosocial development lays out a series of stages people go through.
 Unlike Freud’s theory, Erickson’s theory covers development for the entire lifespan from birth until death.
 Freud believed that development was largely complete by age 5, while Erikson believed that people continue to develop and grow well into old age.

-At each stage of development, people face a crisis that they must master.
+At each stage of development, people face a crisis they must master.
 Mastering the crisis leads to the development of a psychological virtue.

 - Classical conditioning involves forming an association between a previously neutral stimulus and a stimulus that naturally and automatically produces a response.
-After an association has been formed, the once neutral stimulus now produces the response all in its own.
+After an association has been formed, the once neutral stimulus now produces the response all on its own.

 When a behavior is reinforced, or strengthened, then it is more likely that the behavior will occur again in the future.
-When a behavior is punished, or weakened, then it is less likely to occur again in the future.
+When a behavior is punished or weakened, it is less likely to occur in the future.

-Cognitive Child Development Theories
+Piaget’s Cognitive Development Theory

 The cognitive theories of child development focus on how a child’s thought processes change over the course of childhood.
-One of the best-known cognitive theories is Jean Piaget’s theory of cognitive development.
+One of the best-known cognitive theories is Piaget’s theory of cognitive development.

-Early thinking tended to assume that the way kids think is pretty similar to the way adults think, but Piaget helped change this.
+Early views of children tended to assume that the way kids think is similar to how adults think, but Piaget helped change this.
 He concluded that the way that children think is fundamentally different from that of adults.

 The four stages in Piaget’s theory are: